Imagine you’re at a job interview.

 If you really think about it, the concept of individual goals and KPIs in just about any white-collar environment is asinine.
 Sales is the one field I can think of that may have a linear relationship between effort (number of calls made, which is entirely within one’s locus of control) and results.
 Maybe KPIs serve a motivational purpose there.
 But in the vast majority of office environments, there is literally nothing an individual can make happen without dependencies.
 Forcing individual KPIs into what should be collaborative, team-based objectives only serves to create internal competition and ultimately culture-killing behaviors that make for a shitty place to work.

 That’s why in every ‘corporate’ role I’ve had, I haven’t spent a minute worrying about my individual objectives.
-I’ve never seen myself attached to any particular organization, and therefore never felt dependent on their subjective evaluation for my ability to thrive.
+I’ve never considered myself attached to any particular organization, and therefore never felt dependent on their subjective evaluation for my ability to thrive.

 I hadn’t really ever defined this concept in my head until I listened to Josh Kaufman (author of The Personal MBA) as a guest on a podcast: